Birational classification of pointless del Pezzo surfaces of degree 8: Sarkisov links for the case

 \begin{proposition} Let $Z$ be a pointless del Pezzo surface of degree $6$ admitting a structure of a relatively minimal conic bundle $Z \rightarrow C$, and $Z \dashrightarrow Z_1$ be a Sarkisov link of type $\mathrm{II}$.
 Then $Z \cong Z_1$. \end{proposition}

 We decompose the proof into several lemmas that are interesting themselves.

-\begin{lemma} Let $C$ be a conic over algebraically nonclosed field $\LL$ of characteristic $0$.
-Then the group $\Aut(C)$ transitively acts on the set of points of degree $2$, such that the corresponding geometric points are defined over $\LL\left(\sqrt{a}\right)$ for a given $a \in \LL \setminus \LL^2$. \end{lemma}
+\begin{lemma} Let $C$ be a conic over a perfect field $\LL$.
+Then the group $\Aut(C)$ transitively acts on the set of points of degree $2$, such that the corresponding geometric points are defined over a quadratic extension $\LL\left(\zeta\right)$. \end{lemma}